How can you help me solve the problem when you don’t have any experience with the software product?

 Enter the Performance Engineer

 The senior performance engineer has experienced this scenario before; they have been in the hot seat.
 They have the technical knowledge from using many different systems, and have a core foundation of development or database administration.
 They have the skills and techniques required to get to the root-cause, using the knowledge of existing key team members.
-At Collaborative Consulting, our performance engineering team has created a proven approach for root-cause analysis projects.
+At Collaborative Consulting, (now CGI) our performance engineering team has created a proven approach for root-cause analysis projects.
 They are grounded in our Software Performance Engineering Body of Knowledge, with our five knowledge areas; 1) Performance engineering in the SDLC, 2) Performance testing, 3) Capacity Planning, 4) Application Performance management, and 5) Problem detection and resolution.

 They have a wide range of experience with different Application Performance Management, APM, tools.
 In todays’ complex environments, an APM tool is mandatory.
 The alternative of stitching together disparate logs from all the components is not an efficient use of resources and time.
 The goal is to automate as much as possible for the RCA process.
 The APM tool also enables you to immediately take new measurements when the next release is ready, enables the before and after comparison.
 This compresses the time needed to verify the changes.